Dale Earnhardt Jr.: 2012

-Earnhardt started 8th in the Budweiser Shootout, led for several laps, and finished 20th after being caught up in a six-car crash on lap 55 that also involved Matt Kenseth, Joey Logano and Kevin Harvick.
-In the Gatorade Duel, Earnhardt performed strong, starting on the outside pole in the first duel race.
-He led a few laps in the early part of the race before finishing second to Tony Stewart after his Nationwide Series teammate Danica Patrick smashed hard into the inside wall in a last lap crash on the back straightaway.
-In the postponed Daytona 500, he finished in 2nd place behind Matt Kenseth, after passing Greg Biffle on the last lap.
+Earnhardt started eighth in the Budweiser Shootout, led for several laps, and finished twentieth after being caught up in a six-car crash on lap 55 that also involved Matt Kenseth, Joey Logano, and Kevin Harvick.
+In the Gatorade Duel, Earnhardt performed strongly, starting on the outside pole in the first duel race.
+He led a few laps in the early part of the race before finishing 2nd to Tony Stewart after his Nationwide Series teammate Danica Patrick smashed hard into the inside wall in a last-lap crash on the back straightaway.
+In the postponed Daytona 500, he finished 2nd behind Matt Kenseth, after passing Greg Biffle on the last lap.
 At Phoenix, Earnhardt's car struggled most of the race and came out with a 14th-place finish.

-At Las Vegas, Earnhardt led 70 laps early but finished 10th based on bad pit strategy.
-At Bristol, Earnhardt finished 15th following a late race contact with teammate Jeff Gordon, and a speeding penalty.
-Earnhardt would back this up with a pair of back to back 3rd-place finishes at Auto Club and Martinsville Speedway, leaving him second in the standings.
+At Las Vegas, Earnhardt led seventy laps early but finished 10th based on a bad pit strategy.
+At Bristol, Earnhardt finished 15th following a late race contact with teammate Jeff Gordon and a speeding penalty.
+Earnhardt would back this up with a pair of back-to-back 3rd-place finishes at Auto Club and Martinsville Speedway, leaving him 2nd in the standings.

-In the following weeks, Earnhardt would bring a string of Top 10s: 10th at Texas, 7th at Kansas, 2nd at Richmond, and 9th at Talladega, where he led 10 laps.
-The following week, Earnhardt struggled for most of the race at Darlington, and had to settle with a 17th-place finish.
+In the following weeks, Earnhardt would bring a string of top-tens: tenth at Texas, seventh at Kansas, second at Richmond, and 9th at Talladega, where he led ten laps.
+The following week, Earnhardt struggled for most of the race at Darlington and had to settle for a seventeenth-place finish.
 At the All-Star Race, Earnhardt won the Sprint Showdown, leading all 40 laps to race his way into the big event.
-In the event, Earnhardt won the 4th segment and in the final 10 lap shootout, had to settle for a 5th-place finish.
-The following two weeks, Earnhardt would post of finishes of 6th at Charlotte and 4th at Dover heading into the summer months.
-At the newly repaved Pocono Raceway, Earnhardt led 36 laps during the race, but made a late race fuel pit stop from 3rd place with just over 20 laps to go, finishing 8th and standing 2nd in points.
+In the event, Earnhardt won the 4th segment and in the final ten-lap shootout, had to settle for a fifth-place finish.
+In the following two weeks, Earnhardt would post finishes of sixth at Charlotte and fourth at Dover heading into the summer months.
+At the newly-repaved Pocono Raceway, Earnhardt led 36 laps during the race but made a late race fuel pit stop from third place with just over twenty laps to go, finishing eighth and standing second in points.
 At the 2012 Quicken Loans 400 at Michigan, Earnhardt dominated the race, leading 95 laps, and won, snapping a 143-race winless streak, almost four years to the day after his last win on June 15, 2008.
 Earnhardt would suffer a 23rd-place finish at Sonoma after being wrecked in a green-white-checkered finish, but was still able to cross the finish line intact and on the lead lap, continuing his streak of being the only driver to finish all races on the lead lap.
 He would back this up with a fourth-place finish in the Quaker State 400 at Kentucky Speedway.